About the Author

 David Pitt Articles, Microservices, Tutorial 4 Comments

-Attention: The following article was published over 10 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Arguably one of the most difficult Microservices patterns to apply and implement is the bounded context.
-The bounded context concept originated in Domain-Driven Design (DDD) circles.
-It promotes an object-model-first approach to …
+Attention: This article was published over 10 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Arguably one of the most difficult Microservices patterns to apply and implement is the bounded context.
+The bounded context concept originated in Domain-Driven Design …

 Trouble Maker